7 Exercises In First Trimester: When To Start & Its Benefits

 1. Cycling: If you are comfortable with cycling, it is good to take some fresh air in the morning or go mountain biking.
 A stationary bike is ideal as it helps prevent falling over.

-1. Yoga and pranayama: Practicing prenatal yoga can help tone your muscles and rejuvenate your body.
+1. Yoga and pranayama: Practicing prenatal first-trimester yoga can help tone your muscles and rejuvenate your body.
 Pranayama, a breathing exercise, can help you increase your ventilatory functions.

 Yoga rejuvenates your body in pregnancy